Fouls and misconduct (association football): History and origin

 Antonio Rattín (left of referee) being sent off in the 1966 World Cup.
 The confusion inspired the adoption of yellow and red cards at the 1970 World Cup.

 The practice of cautioning and sending off players who make serious breaches of the rules has been part of the Laws of the Game since 1881.

 However, the practice of using language-neutral coloured cards to indicate these actions did not follow for almost 90 years.

 The idea originated with British football referee Ken Aston.
 Aston had been appointed to the FIFA Referees' Committee and was responsible for all referees at the 1966 FIFA World Cup.
 In the quarter-finals, England met Argentina at Wembley Stadium.
 After the match, newspaper reports stated that referee Rudolf Kreitlein had cautioned both Bobby and Jack Charlton, as well as sending off Argentine Antonio Rattín.
 The referee had not made his decision clear during the game, and England manager Alf Ramsey approached FIFA for post-match clarification.
 This incident started Aston thinking about ways to make a referee's decisions clearer to both players and spectators.
 Aston realised that a colour-coding scheme based on the same principle as used on traffic lights (yellow as caution, red as stop) would traverse language barriers and clarify whether a player had been cautioned or expelled.
 As a result, yellow cards to indicate a caution and red cards to indicate an expulsion were used for the first time in the 1970 FIFA World Cup in Mexico (though no players were sent off in that tournament).
 The use of penalty cards has since been adopted and expanded by several sporting codes, with each sport adapting the idea to its specific set of rules or laws.

 Until 1992, a player committing a second bookable offence was shown only a red card; in that year, the IFAB mandated that a yellow card be shown before the red card.
-Lothar Matthäus had previously proposed a "lilac card" to distinguish such cases from the more serious "straight red card" offence.

 With the help of the video assistant referee, it is now possible to upgrade a yellow card to a red card after an on-field review of the infraction.
 In that case, the referee will show the yellow card, make a no-good gesture, and show the red card to the offending player.